junqing-zhang/junqing-zhang.github.io/resources/wireless/wifi-modes.md

 From a MAC-layer perspective, the AP serves as the coordinator of an infrastructure Basic Service Set (BSS).
 It provides the network that stations join and acts as the central communication point for associated clients.

-Many modern Wi-Fi chipsets can operate as both STA and AP simultaneously, enabling features such as Wi-Fi hotspots and tethering.

 # Monitor Mode